-The University Club is a gothic building on Jefferson avenue that was once a gathering place for wealthy, educated men.
+The University Club was a gothic building on Jefferson avenue that was once a gathering place for wealthy, educated men.
 After the club went bankrupt in 1992, the building was used by the YWCA until they moved out in 2008.

 From 2008 to 2009 The University Club was in fairly good condition, though vacant, and it was hoped that a new tenant would keep the building going.
 Unfortunately, the building found no new owner before the scrappers and then the homeless moved in.
 Scarcely a few months after the first pictures were taken in December of 2009, The University Club was being systematically ransacked.